Bader-Idris/Front-end-With-Osama/postgreSQL.md

 - `SELECT * FROM pg_available_extensions;`
 - in macOS on pg_a tab it fills automatically
 - look at them, some might be awesome. 🔴⚠️ task
-- each has its one comment, so it's awesome to read fastly
+- each has its one comment, so it's awesome to read rapidly
 - Nelson mentioned some:

 ```shell